Rural Connectivity Group

-The RCG will build a minimum of 400 new mobile cell-sites, delivering high speed wireless broadband to at least 30,000 additional rural New Zealand households.
-This will increase New Zealand’s mobile land coverage area by up to 25 per cent, and deliver mobile calling and data service to a further potential 780 kilometres of New Zealand’s state highways.
+The RCG has built over 500 new mobile cell-sites, delivering high speed wireless broadband to at least 30,000 additional rural New Zealand households.
+This will increase New Zealand's mobile land coverage area by up to 25 per cent, and deliver mobile calling and data service to a further potential 780 kilometres of New Zealand's state highways.
 It aims to provide high-speed broadband to the greatest possible number of rural users and improve mobile on state highways and at key visitor destinations.

 All three mobile network operators will share spectrum, network equipment and have one set of antennae on each tower, using Multi Operator Core Network (MOCN) technology.

 Coverage and rollout

-As of June 2018 one site had been installed at Haast on the West coast of the South Island.
+In June 2018, one site had been installed at Haast on the West coast of the South Island.
 It was fast tracked due to lobbying from locals citing safety issues.
 It is only 3G initially (with satellite back-haul) and will be later upgraded to 4G when suitable infrastructure is available.

 The original contract builds were due for completion by the end of 2022 however the new schedule (May 2018) aims to have them substantially finished by the end of 2021 – a year earlier than previously planned.

+The 500th tower was installed at Anawhata in July 2024, marking a major milestone for the project.